 I started out life as a physicist.
 Initially I worked on theoretical particle physics (lattice QCD), but then switched to quantum gravity (topological quantum field theory and state sum models).

-(As an amusing aside; my first thesis was entitled "Topological quantum field theory and quantum gravity".
-My second thesis was entitled "Economics and stuff")
+After that, I did research in economics, working on general equilibrium theory, decision theory, game theory and matching markets.
+As an amusing aside; my first thesis was entitled "Topological quantum field theory and quantum gravity".
+My second thesis was entitled "Economics and stuff".

 From there I worked in the private sector as a data scientist, before unexpectedly falling back into academia.
 I'm currently a Chancellor's fellow at the University of Edinburgh, doing research in health data science, statistics and machine learning.

-I am interested in effective charitable interventions, particularly those aimed at improving animal welfare.
+I am interested in charitable giving, particularly those aimed at improving animal welfare.
 I have been involved in various combat sports (Brazilian jiu-jitsu, boxing, freestyle wrestling, MMA) since I was a teenager, at times competitively.
 I also play violin, with varying levels of success.